-b.
-Multi-location meetings
+b Multi-location meetings

-i.
-All community councils must make and publish arrangements for its meetings to enable people who are not in the same place to meet.
+- All community councils must make and publish arrangements for its meetings to enable people who are not in the same place to meet.
 Under the arrangements, councils will need to take reasonable steps to allow meetings to be held from multiple locations.
-If the arrangements are revised or replaced the new arrangements must also be published.

-- ii.
-The Council is permitted to decide whether meetings are to be held virtually or multi-locationally whereby some participants are in the same physical location whilst others join virtually.
-The agenda for the meeting will specify this and be published on the Council's website. - iii.
+If the arrangements are revised or replaced the new arrangements must also be published. - ii.
+The council is may decide whether meetings are to be held virtually or multi-locationally, whereby some participants are in the same location whilst others join virtually.
+The agenda for the meeting will specify this. - iii.
 The minimum requirement is that members are able to hear and be heard by others.

-Meetings - other
+Meetings Generally - Other.

-Full Council meetings •
+Full Council meetings

-Committee meetings •
+Committee meetings

-Sub-committee meetings •
+Sub-committee meetings